Welcome to APAM 2025 - What Awaits?

 Keynote Speakers

-• Professor Sir Douglas Turnbull (Newcastle Wellcome Centre for Mitochondrial Research)
+• Professor Sir Douglas Turnbull (Newcastle University, Emeritus Professor of Neurology)

-• Professor Nichola Cooper (Imperial College London, Professor of Immune Haematology)
+• Professor Nichola Cooper (Imperial College London, Professor of Immune Haematology and Honorary Consultant Haematologist)

-• Professor Julian Knight (University of Oxford, Translational Genomic Science)
+• Professor Julian Knight (University of Oxford, Professor of Genomic Medicine

 • Professor Frank Kelly (Imperial College London, Battcock Chair in Community Health and Policy)

-• Dr Susan Galbraith, (AstraZeneca, Executive Vice President of Oncology)
+• Dr Susan Galbraith, (AstraZeneca, EVP Oncology Haematology R&D)

 ECR Workshop